 FirstHealth of the Carolinas offers experiences in the acute care setting, physician practices, home care, hospice, behavioral health and a number of outpatient settings.

 We continually seek opportunities to employ new technologies and professional programs to retain and enhance our commitment to excellence in nursing.
 By providing the latest technologies relating to charting and continuing education, we provide our nurses with opportunities for professional growth.
 Specific programs are continually developed and improved upon targeting both the new graduate and experienced nurse.

 FirstHealth of the Carolinas is one of the premier medical systems in the Southeast.
-Comprised of four hospitals, primary and convenient care clinics, dental centers, home health, hospice & palliative care, health & fitness centers, Magnet recognition for nursing and a robust philanthropic Foundation, FirstHealth is a growing health care system and medical community.
+Comprised of four hospitals, primary and convenient care clinics, dental centers, home health, hospice & palliative care, health & fitness centers and a robust philanthropic Foundation, FirstHealth is a growing health care system and medical community.

 FirstHealth is committed to offering a level of medical excellence that is recognized among the best.
 We are proud of our accomplishments.
 Some of them are highlighted here.

 FirstHealth of the Carolinas is committed to consistently evaluating and improving the quality of care we provide.
 Learn more about our commitment to quality.

 FirstHealth of the Carolinas is pleased to provide a comprehensive benefit package for our employees.
 Learn more information on Benefits at FirstHealth.

 Full-time - A full-time employee is scheduled to work at least 72 hours per pay period.

 Three-Quarter Time - An employee is scheduled to work an average of 60 hours or more per pay period.

 Half-Time - An employee is scheduled to work an average of 40 hours or more per pay period.